 I like to think I discovered Boston the second semester of my freshman year at Harvard.
 In the three months previous, i.e. my first semester, I had effectively exhausted myself of Harvard Square’s offerings and had begun to surreptitiously indulge in Boston’s bustling Instagram community of cafe hoppers and museum goers.
 From afar, I longed to be a member of that scenic caste of city explorers, but I faced one key roadblock to my full self-association: transportation.
 You see, I hadn’t yet worked a bonafide job, and my meager college-student finances kept carpooling to a minimum, so, in lieu of actual explorations, I was consigned to stockpiling a list of places I hoped to one day visit.
 This ever-compiling locals-list would remain relegated to its discarnate realm — aspiration — until my junior year when I would fall in love with a little red bicycle.
-Thanks to my Brooklyn Bicycle, one will now invariably see me zipping through Cambridge, a flash of vermillion, a black scarf trailing in the wind.
+Thanks to my Brooklyn Bicycle, one then invariably saw me zipping through Cambridge, a flash of vermillion, a black scarf trailing in the wind.

 1. INTELLIGENTSIA